Coral Reef Research News

 The Centre Director is Professor Terry Hughes (JCU), who is also a Laureate Fellow (2012-2017).
 Professor Ove Hoegh-Guldberg (UQ) and Professor Malcolm McCulloch (UWA) are the Deputy Directors.

-The ARC Centre of Excellence’s initial focus on 5 research programs was expanded to 8 programs, each one under the stewardship of Program Leaders from James Cook University, the University of Western Australia and the University of Queensland.
-In 2012, Research Program 2 merged with Research Program 3 Marine Reserves and Connectivity.
-Research Program 3 is now Genomics and Metagenomics:
+The ARC Centre of Excellence focuses on 3 research programs, each one under the stewardship of Program Leaders from James Cook University, the University of Western Australia and the University of Queensland.